yuvalmGS/gigaspaces-wiki-jekyll/xap97/transaction-read-modifiers.markdown

 `REPEATABLE_READ`, `DIRTY_READ`, and `READ_COMMITTED` are mutually exclusive (i.e. can't be used together). `EXCLUSIVE_READ_LOCK` can be joined with any of them.
 {%endnote%}

-These modifiers can be set either at the proxy level - `IJSpace.setReadModifiers(int)`, or at the operation level (e.g. using one of `IJSpace` read/`readIfExists`/`readMultiple`/count methods with a modifiers parameter).
+These modifiers can be set either at the proxy level - `IJSpace.setReadModifiers(int)`, or at the operation level (e.g. using one of `IJSpace` read `readIfExists` `readMultiple` count methods with a modifiers parameter).

-# Spring TransactionDefinition Mapping to GigaSpaces ReadModifiers
+# Spring - XAP ReadModifiers

 The following table describes the mapping between the [Spring TransactionDefinition](http://static.springsource.org/spring/docs/2.0.x/api/org/springframework/transaction/TransactionDefinition.html) Mapping to GigaSpaces ReadModifiers: